 Making changes requires hard work, honesty, commitment and personal responsibility.
 Counselling provides the framework to allow changes but you have to provide the energy, effort and will.

 The Counselling Service is an organisational member of the British Association for Counselling and Psychotherapy (BACP) and subscribes to their Code of Ethics and Practice.
 For details of this please visit the BACP website.

 What happens after I am referred?

-The Counselling Service at LJMU is currently working with three stakeholders, Silvercloud, Togetherall and Compass to compliment and extend our therapeutic offer.
+The Counselling Service at LJMU is currently working with two stakeholders, Silvercloud and Compass to compliment and extend our therapeutic offer.
 With the aim of managing waiting lists, and ensuring students are seen in a timely fashion as possible based upon the resources available.

 What this mean for students – Students who are referred into the service will still be able to access counselling, but it will not necessarily be with the LJMU Counselling Service.
-The counselling team will decide whether Silvercloud, Compass or Togetherall is more suitable to meet the needs and requirements of the individual student.
+The counselling team will decide whether Silvercloud or Compass is more suitable to meet the needs and requirements of the individual student.

 Silvercloud is a digital mental health and wellbeing platform that can help you to better manage your health and wellbeing.
-Whilst both Compass and Togetherall work with qualified counsellors – who like ourselves are members of national registering bodies for the counselling professions.
+Whilst Compass works with qualified counsellors – who like ourselves are members of national registering bodies for the counselling professions.
 The offer is equivalent to the offer from the Counselling Service at LJMU.